×

 When you inform the airport staff about your disability, you will quickly have access to helpful airport escorts.
 If you’re traveling alone, they can assist you in airport parking or offer valet services.
 Airport escorts also help in boarding luggage and getting you through security without any problems.

-As long as you have a special license plate, there are many airports like Phoenix Sky Harbor International Airport that offers special needs parking options.
+As long as you have a special license plate, many airports, like Phoenix Sky Harbor International Airport, offer special needs parking options.

 For most airports in the USA, the only fee for airport parking is the license plate itself.
 As long as you have a proper permit and a certified license plate, you can gain access to free or discounted parking.
 For this reason, check your airport’s website before booking a flight and avail the service.